-Any Russian citizen can now receive one hectare of land in the Far East for free, RIA Novosti reported, citing a law that entered its third phase of implementation on Feb.
-1.
+Any Russian citizen can now receive one hectare of land in the Far East for free, RIA Novosti reported, citing a law that entered its third phase of implementation.

 The land will be initially leased for five years to its recipients.
 If the land is used during this time, it will then be possible to get a long-term lease for it or a title to the property.
 The land’s permitted uses are for individual housing construction, agriculture, tourism and a number of other activities.